 There was strong public objections to this proposal, as it was a high cost facility of $75M, which was for the whole of the Lower North Shore, where local residents usage was estimated to be less than 20%; but Lane Cove Council was taking on the full burden of funding it, and all risks related to the construction.

-Furthermore, the council was unable to maintain the roads and parks, but was taking on significant constructions.
+Furthermore, the council was already unable to maintain its assets such as roads and parks, but was taking on significant capital expense constructions which it would not be able to maintain.

 There have been over a 1000 submissions made to these organisations, through petitions and emails, making Lane Cove Council have the highest rate of complaints to the Ombudsman for the last 2 consecutive years, and yet, no action was taken by a single organisation, now resulting in the public having to pay even more for this facility.

-Furthermore, there have been 2 audit since the matter was repitatively raised with the Auditor General, but these issues and risks were not identified or mentioned the their report.
+Furthermore, there have been 3 audits since the matter was repitatively raised with the Auditor General, including one after the June 2025 operational plan, but these issues and risks were not identified or mentioned the their report.

 Commitment to a Capped Budget of $75M breached